 To find a buyer quickly without having to lower the price of your house, take a look at these 10 tips.

-One of the first decisions you need to make is choosing between a real estate agent and a real estate service, like DuProprio, which assists you in the sale of your property.
+One of the first decisions you need to make is to choose between a real estate agent and a real estate service that assists you in the sale of your property.

 A real estate agent takes care of preparing contracts and sales forms and ensures that the client understands everything in each document.
 In addition to coordinating visits, agents also more optimally promote the sale of your house on the market.
 These services come at a cost, however, with the agent taking a commission of about 5% of the house’s selling price.
 This amounts to $15,000 for a $300,000 property.

 Settling on a selling price for your property (linked article available in French only) is a crucial and sometimes stressful step.
 There are many aspects to consider, most notably market data and your time constraints.
-To get a clearer picture, seek assistance from your real estate agent (if applicable) or from a valuation professional.
+To get a clearer picture, seek assistance from your real estate agent, from experts at your disposal through your assisted sale service, or from a valuation professional.

 Valuation professionals have the qualifications to produce a complete report on your property’s market value.
 You will be charged a fee.
 Contrary to a real estate agent, they do not earn any commissions on the sale, therefore they are impartial.

 Your house surely has aspects that set it apart from others.
 To attract attention to your property, showcase distinctive aspects such as:

 These elements should stand out in your listing.
 Don’t overlook your property’s presentation photo, because that’s what will grab potential buyers’ attention!

 You could also add plants and a few decorations to set your property apart from your neighbours’ and give it a warmer feel.

 When selling a house, investing 1% to 3% of its market value in home staging is recommended.
 This investment will make your house feel warmer and enhance the way certain rooms look.
 You should also consider finishing the renovations you’ve started to make the future buyer’s life easier.